mezzio/mezzio-hal/docs/book/v2/factories.md

     - `Mezzio\Helper\ServerUrlHelper` service (optional; if not provided, URIs will be generated without authority information)

-Since version 1.1.0, this factory allows an optional constructor argument, `$urlHelperServiceName`.
+This factory allows an optional constructor argument, `$urlHelperServiceName`.
 It defaults to `Mezzio\Helper\UrlHelper`, but you may specify an alternate service if desired.
 This may be useful, for instance, when using an alternate router in a path-segregated middleware pipeline, which would